This article was updated at 11:20 ET on February 24, 2020.

 Others treasure the many aspects of local life, including a vibrant civil society and courts that operate with more independence from other government bodies, that make Hong Kong distinctive—and freer—than the mainland.
 For them, Beijing having direct and total control over part of a train station located in the heart of Hong Kong conjures a sense of outrage not so different from what a resident of West Berlin might have felt on learning that Checkpoint Charlie was to be controlled by the Stasi.

 In 2015, five people from Hong Kong associated with a publishing house and bookstore known for producing gossipy, lightly sourced exposés of the private lives of Beijing leaders went missing.
 One, Gui Minhai, was living in Thailand and held a Swedish passport when he was taken to the mainland, while the others were living in Hong Kong and did not have deep ties to any other place.
-Four were pressured into making televised “confessions” as the price of regaining their freedom; Gui remains detained on the mainland, where authorities have rebuffed diplomatic entreaties on his behalf, insisting that his Chinese origins render his Swedish citizenship irrelevant.
+Four were pressured into making televised “confessions” as the price of regaining their freedom; Gui, despite ongoing efforts by Swedish diplomats and others abroad to draw attention to his situation and secure his release, remains detained on the mainland.
 This set of abductions made headlines around the world, then was soon forgotten as new crises occurred.
 But it haunts many in Hong Kong.

 The episode seems like a John le Carré plot.
 (Indeed, the parallel between Hong Kong and West Berlin was not lost on le Carré.
 When the author of The Spy Who Came in From the Cold decided to set a novel in Asia in the late 1970s, he opened The Honourable Schoolboy with scenes in Hong Kong.)
 Many in Hong Kong now worry that Beijing and its local proxies will be able to arrest them openly in the future, without having to resort to Carré-esque cloak-and-dagger subterfuge.
 The protest leader Agnes Chow modified a famous verse by Martin Niemöller—about people failing to act when others are targeted by the authorities, because they think they are safe from the same fate—in an early-2016 YouTube video that within days had been watched by hundreds of thousands of people.
 Chow’s reworking opens with “First they came for the activist,” and goes on to describe journalists and then booksellers being whisked away.